Kyle Smith (soccer, born 1992): Cincinnati Dutch Lions

 After graduation, Smith played two seasons with Premier Development League expansion side Cincinnati Dutch Lions in both 2014 and 2015.
 In 2015 he was second in the PDL with eleven goals scored over 14 matches.
 He left the Dutch Lions as their all-time leader in goals, assists, and points with twelve, eight and thirty-two respectively, as well having set their season records in those categories in 2015.

 Louisville City

 2016 season

-After a successful trial Smith signed his first professional contract with United Soccer League side Louisville City on March 14 and he made his professional debut on March 26 against Charlotte.
-He went on to appear in 26 of Louisville's 30 league matches with one goal that he scored on May 6 against Charleston.
+After a successful trial Smith signed his first professional contract with United Soccer League side Louisville City on March 14 and he made his professional debut on March 26 against Charlotte Independence.
+He went on to appear in 26 of Louisville's 30 league matches with one goal that he scored on May 6 against Charleston Battery.
 He also appeared in one of Louisville's two U.S. Open Cup matches as well as all three of Louisville's USL Cup Playoff matches.
 Although he didn't score in regulation time during any of the USL Cup matches, he converted the first shot of the penalty shoot-out in the Eastern Conference final against New York Red Bulls II.
 A match that Louisville would go on to lose.
 During the season he was named USL mid-season Rookie of the Year.